-The redesigned Maintenance of Certification in Anesthesiology Program (MOCA), MOCA 2.0, provides diplomates with opportunities to continuously learn and demonstrate proficiencies to provide better patient care.
+The redesigned Maintenance of Certification in Anesthesiology Program® (MOCA®), MOCA 2.0®, provides diplomates with opportunities to continuously learn and demonstrate proficiencies to provide better patient care.
 It offers a more relevant and personalized approach to helping diplomates assess their knowledge and address knowledge gaps.
 MOCA 2.0 is a web-based learning platform.
-At its core is the MOCA Minute™, an interactive learning tool the ABA is piloting to replace the decennial MOCA exam.
+At its core is the MOCA Minute®, an interactive learning tool we are piloting to replace the decennial MOCA exam.

 Videos, Presentations and Additional Information

 What are the MOCA 2.0® Requirements?

 ||Hold an active, unrestricted license to practice medicine in at least one jurisdiction of the United States (U.S.) or Canada.
 Furthermore, all U.S. and Canadian medical licenses that a diplomate holds must be unrestricted.